andex23/Retro-Snake-Game/README.md

 Overview

 This project is a modern take on the classic Snake game, developed using HTML, CSS, and JavaScript for the front-end, and Node.js with Express and SQLite for the back-end.
 The game features a traditional gameplay experience where the player controls a snake, guiding it to collect food while avoiding collision with the game borders and itself.
-This version stands out by offering a scoring system with a database-backed high score tracking feature, allowing players to see a list of top scores.
+This version stands out by offering a scoring system with a database-backed high-score tracking feature, allowing players to see a list of top scores.

 Features
 Classic Snake Gameplay: Navigate the snake around the game board to collect food and grow in size.